zonneplan/KiBot/docs/populate.md

 image.
 The content of the item is the step description.
 See [example](../tests/data/plain_html.md).

+**Note**: list items without an explicit step will be processed as regular list items.
+Avoid mixing regular list items and steps in the same list.

 To specify which side of the board and which components to add and highlight start the item with a clause in form:

 ```